DaveGuenther/3D_Engine_SDL/README.md

 3. Open src/game.cpp and run the file (Ctrl+F5)

 ## Documentation
-UML diagrams were build on a freeware tool called Dia.
-It can be found here: http://dia-installer.de/download/index.html.en
+UML diagrams were built on a freeware tool called Dia using out-of-the-box shapes.
+It can be found here: http://dia-installer.de/download/index.html.en.
+As adjustments are made to the UML diagram, it will also be exported as a multi-page PDF in the Design Diagrams folder